WrestleMania 39: Background

-On January 16, 2021, WWE announced that WrestleMania 37 would in fact be relocated to Tampa.
-Along with this announcement, WWE revealed that SoFi Stadium would still host a WrestleMania, but it would instead be WrestleMania 39 in April 2023—WrestleMania 38 was announced for AT&T Stadium in Arlington, Texas in 2022.
-WrestleMania 39 will be the first since WrestleMania 21 to be held in Greater Los Angeles, and the seventh held in the state of California (after 2, VII, XII, 2000, 21, and 31).
-WrestleMania 39 in turn also adopted the "Hollywood" marketing originally intended for WrestleMania 37.
-The event was originally announced to be held solely on Sunday, April 2, 2023, but during WrestleMania 38, it was revealed that like the previous three WrestleMania events, WrestleMania 39 was expanded to a two-night event, scheduled for Saturday, April 1 and Sunday, April 2.
+On January 16, 2021, WWE officially announced that WrestleMania 37 had been relocated to Tampa, and that Inglewood would instead host WrestleMania 39 in 2023, with the aforementioned "Hollywood"-themed branding being carried over.
+WrestleMania 39 was the first since WrestleMania 21 to be held in Greater Los Angeles, and the seventh held in the state of California (after 2, VII, XII, 2000, 21, and 31).
+The event was originally announced to be held solely on Sunday, April 2, 2023, but during WrestleMania 38, it was revealed that like the previous three WrestleMania events, WrestleMania 39 was expanded to a two-night event, scheduled for Saturday, April 1, and Sunday, April 2.
+WrestleMania 39 was also the first to be held in an official Olympic Stadium as Sofi Stadium is one of the two main venues for the 2028 Summer Olympics in Los Angeles, and the third since the Pontiac Silverdome (WrestleMania III) and the AT&T Stadium (32 and 38) to be hosted in a FIFA World Cup venue as it is also one the stadiums to host matches for the 2026 edition of the tournament.

 Tickets for the event went on sale on August 12, 2022.
 WWE also announced that WrestleMania Priority Passes would be available beginning July 22.
-These passes include premier seating, a dedicated stadium entrance, premium hospitality offerings, and meet-and-greets with current WWE wrestlers and legends.
+These passes included premier seating, a dedicated stadium entrance, premium hospitality offerings, and meet-and-greets with current WWE wrestlers and legends.
 Ticket sales for WrestleMania 39 set a company record, with over 90,000 tickets sold within the first 24 hours, more than any other WWE event in history.

 WrestleMania was created by WWE owner Vince McMahon.
-In July 2022, McMahon announced his retirement, after having served as Chairman and Chief Executive Officer (CEO) of the company since 1982.
+In July 2022, McMahon announced his retirement, after having served as chairman and chief executive officer (CEO) of the company since 1982.
 His daughter, Stephanie McMahon, along with WWE president Nick Khan, took over as co-CEOs, and the former also took over as Chairwoman of WWE.
-Vince's son-in-law—Stephanie's husband—Paul "Triple H" Levesque took over creative control.
-Stephanie would resign as co-CEO and Chairwoman in January 2023, and Vince would return as Executive Chairman while Khan became the sole CEO.
+Vince's son-in-law, Stephanie's husband, Triple H took over creative control.
+Stephanie would resign as co-CEO and chairwoman in January 2023, and Vince would return as Executive Chairman while Khan became the sole CEO.
 Although Vince returned in an executive role, Triple H maintained complete creative control of booking WWE's storylines.

 Broadcast outlets

-In addition to airing on traditional pay-per-view, WrestleMania 39 will be available to livestream on Peacock in the United States and the WWE Network in most international markets.
-It will also be the first WrestleMania to livestream on Binge in Australia after the Australian version of the WWE Network merged under Foxtel's channel Binge in January.
+In addition to airing on traditional pay-per-view, WrestleMania 39 was available to livestream on Peacock in the United States and the WWE Network in most international markets.
+It was also the first WrestleMania to livestream on Binge in Australia after the Australian version of the WWE Network merged under Foxtel's streaming service Binge in January.